EVORA-project/evora-ontology/models/docs/providedEntityType.md

 # Slot: provided entity type (providedEntityType)

-_The identification of the entity type (Class) described by the response to the query_
+_Identifies the type of entity (ontology class) described by the response to a query.
+Values should be expressed as IRIs (e.g., from an ontology)_